Building a Client Education Portal: The Secret to Long-Term Law Firm Success

 Keep your portal current by:

-• Updating legal content when laws or procedures change
+• Revising legal content to reflect changes in laws or procedures

 • Adding new FAQs based on recent client interactions

-• Link to the portal in welcome emails and intake forms
+• Include a link in welcome emails or intake forms

-• Add CTA buttons on your homepage, practice area pages, and blog
+• Add CTA buttons to your homepage, practice area pages, and blog

 • Promote individual resources on social media and in newsletters

-• Use QR codes on printed materials for direct portal access
+• Use QR codes on brochures, handouts, and presentations

-• Offer lead magnets (e.g., “Download our Free Guide to Accident Claims in [Your State]”) in exchange for an email address
+• Offer lead magnets (“Download our Free Guide to Accident Claims in [Your State]”) in exchange for an email address

-• Include testimonials or client stories within the content to build trust
+• Add client stories or testimonials within the content

-• Invite users to join webinars or legal Q&As
+• Provide access to webinars or legal Q&As

 Step 7: Measure and Improve

-• Page views and time spent on content pages
+• Pageviews and time spent on article pages

 • Bounce rates and click-throughs